Vi-Kitten/personal-site/blogs/the-chiral-product.md

 > that is to say that the behaviour of eliminating the past cannot depend on the elimination of the future.
 > This produces a finer gradation of product types that I will demonstrate invaluable in constructing a purely algebraic approach to mutation handling.

+*The reader should be familiar with programming using channels and references in strongly typed systems*

 ## Introduction

 Mutation handling in languages tend to have 3 main goals that up until now have formed an impossible triangle: